Death of Luo Changqing: Court case

 On 22 April 2020, Chan Yin-ting (aged 16) and Lau Tsz-lung (Kelvin Lau, aged 17) appeared at the Tuen Mun Magistrates' Court to face charges of rioting, wounding with intent, and murder in connection with the death of Luo Changqing.
-The police stated that the two were among six indivuals — three male and three female, aged 15 to 18 — arrested in December 2019 in relation to Luo's killing.
+The police stated that the two were among six individuals — three male and three female, aged 15 to 18 — arrested in December 2019 in relation to Luo's killing.
 The case was adjourned for a hearing at the Eastern Magistrates' Court on 1 June 2020 and was subsequently transferred to the High Court.

 The two defendants were initially charged with murder as accomplices under the doctrine of joint enterprise, but High Court Judge Esther Toh (Toh Lye-ping) reduced the charge to manslaughter following a review of the prosecution's evidence.
 The evidence, as ruled by the judge, namely did not establish that the defendants could have foreseen that someone would be killed.
 The prosecution argued that, although the defendants did not deliver the fatal strike to Luo, they should be held liable for manslaughter under joint enterprise, and were part of a black-clad group that began throwing bricks at another group attempting to clear bricks from the road.

 In July 2022, following a jury trial at the High Court, Chan and Lau were acquitted of manslaughter (unanimously) and wounding with intent but convicted of rioting.
 They were sentenced to five and a half years in jail.
 Judge Esther Toh stated that the defendants were part of the group that instigated the violence that escalated into a "very serious riot" in which "[t]hings devolved into mayhem which led to very tragic consequences."
 In contrast, she described the citizens who cleared the roadblocks as "unsung heroes", saying they acted not for personal gain but out of bravery in the spirit of Hong Kong.
 She set a sentence of six years as a starting point and deducted half a year, because the two lacked proper adult supervision and did not foresee the disastrous consequences of their actions.